 Access the Training & Development web section online.
-Workshops and training opportunities are announced on the site or through email (single flyer or via the College e-newsletter, News You Can Use).
+Workshops and training opportunities are announced on the site or through email (single flyer or via the College e-newsletter, Titan Today).

 Visit the Search for Training web page in order to register for workshops of your choice.
 In the future, you may find many of the workshops that are offered will help you accomplish job responsibilities with more ease and speed; some workshops will instruct our employees in new methods or software.
 If there is a workshop that you would like to attend, but you find that it has already filled and closed, please call the Training Office and ask to be placed on a waiting list.

-Faculty must register for CANVAS training.
-The Academic Technology Dept. will notify faculty members by email of the link available so you may complete training prior to the start of classes for the semester.
+Faculty must register for Canvas training.
+The Academic Technology Department will notify faculty members by email of the link available so you may complete training prior to the start of classes for the semester.

 There are topics for which every employee will receive mandatory training during the first 30 days of employment.

 The Training Office will send an email to you and your supervisor a few days after orientation to remind you of the mandatory training and the time limit.
 It will include instructions for accessing Canvas, our learning management system, in order to complete the mandatory training.

 - Hazard Communication/Right-to-Know

 Also included in the Training Office email is information on required training hosted by United Educators: